OpenGamma/OG-Tools/opengamma-maven-plugin/README.md

 The `server-start` goal will start the server in the background where it must be killed by `server-stop`.

+The recommended usage is to setup an opengamma-maven.plugin.properties file, see below.

 Properties:
+- config
+ - The classpath location of an opengamma-maven.plugin.properties file.
+   Any value set in the properties file override command line arguments.
+ - Command line property = "config"
+- className
+ - The server class name to run.
+   The default value of 'com.opengamma.component.OpenGammaComponentServer' is generally sufficient.
+ - Command line property = "className"
 - configFile
  - The component server properties or INI file.
    The file or classpath prefix is optional, as it will try both.